-A main objective for this study was to quantify anthropogenic changes in SSY from Faga'alu Stream (SSYTOTAL measured at FG3).
+A main objective for this study was to quantify anthropogenic changes in SSYTOTAL as measured at FG3.
 Relative contributions to SSYTOTAL from undisturbed and human-disturbed areas were assessed using two approaches: 1) comparing SSY contributions from subwatersheds for each storm and the average of all storms, and 2) the Disturbance Ratio (DR).

 The percent contributions of subwatersheds to SSYTOTAL were calculated from SSYEV measured at FG1, FG2, and FG3 (Figure 1).
-SSY from the UPPER subwatershed was measured at FG1 (SSYUPPER = SSYFG1).
-SSY from the LOWER subwatershed was calculated as SSYLOWER=SSYFG3-SSYFG1.
-Where SSYEV data at FG2 were also available, the contributions from the quarry subwatershed (SSYLOWER_QUARRY = SSYFG2-SSYFG1), and village subwatershed (SSYLOWER_VILLAGE = SSYFG3-SSYFG2) were calculated separately.
+SSYEV from the UPPER subwatershed was measured at FG1 (SSYEV_UPPER = SSYEV_FG1).
+SSY from the LOWER subwatershed was calculated as SSYEV_LOWER=SSYEV_FG3-SSYEV_FG1.
+Where SSYEV data at FG2 were also available, the contributions from the quarry subwatershed (SSYEV_LOWER_QUARRY = SSYEV_FG2-SSYEV_FG1), and village subwatershed (SSYEV_LOWER_VILLAGE = SSYEV_FG3-SSYEV_FG2) were calculated separately.